Onana: Two-goal hero Haller leads Ajax support for banned goalkeeper | Goal.com

 Ajax manager Erik ten Hag has also expressed his displeasure with the ban handed to Onana and revealed the club will stand by him during this difficult time.

 "It's awful what he has to go through.
-We feel sorry for him, and we sympathise with him, and we want to give him support," Hag told ESPN.
+We feel sorry for him, and we sympathise with him, and we want to give him support," Hag told ESPN as reported by the BBC.

 "Even if he makes a mistake you can still support him.
 Let him who is without sin cast the first stone.
 We love him and he's still part of the dressing room.